 You can’t do anything about the R number in the place you’re visiting, but you can protect yourself with these simple travel safety tips.

 Avoid busy routes and times.
 Avoid public transport during local rush hours.
-When you’re choosing a destination, try to go for somewhere a little offbeat – it’s likely the flight will be quieter.
+When you’re choosing a destination, try to go for somewhere a little offbeat – it’s likely the flight will be quieter, and the destination less crowded.
 Our list of 11 lesser-known alternatives to popular places may be a good place to start.

 Check entry requirements.
 Some countries are ‘open for business’ but with the caveat that you need to have tested negative for COVID-19.
 Check if there are any extra tests, screenings or quarantine measures in place.